-Inventory amounts written down as a result of excess, obsolescence, scrap or other reasons and charged to cost of goods sold totaled \$1.7 million during the three months ended March 31, 2019.
-The Company did not have any inventory write-offs during the three months ended March 31, 2018 as there were no inventory amounts prior to the Merger on December 12, 2018.
+Inventory amounts written down as a result of excess, obsolescence, scrap or other reasons and charged to cost of goods sold totaled \$0.1 million and \$1.7 million during the three months ended March 31, 2020 and 2019, respectively.
 If future sales of Auryxia are lower than expected, the Company may be required to write-down the value of such inventories.
 Inventory write-downs and losses on purchase commitments are recorded as a component of cost of sales in the unaudited condensed consolidated statement of operations.